YXSIO/Convolution_Summary/Week_3/README.md

     ]
     ```

-- Another application is when you need to get the skeleton of the person using different landmarks/points in the person which helps in some applications.

-- Hint, in your labeled data, if `l1x,l1y` is the left corner of left eye, all other `l1x,l1y` of the other examples has to be the same.

 ### Object Detection

-- We will use a Conv net to solve the object detection problem using a technique called the sliding windows detection algorithm.
-- For example lets say we are working on Car object detection.
 - The first thing, we will train a Conv net on cropped car images and non car images.
+  - The ratio between positive and negative example could be 1:3.
+  - Before training a classifier, we need to re-size each training example.
   - ![](Images/18.png)

-- After we finish training of this Conv net we will then use it with the sliding windows technique.
+- Inference: after we finish training of this Conv net we will then use it with the sliding windows technique.

 - Sliding windows detection algorithm:
   1. Decide a rectangle size.
   2. Split your image into rectangles of the size you picked.
-Each region should be covered.
-You can use some strides.
-  3. For each rectangle feed the image into the Conv net and decide if its a car or not.
+For each rectangle feed the image into the Conv net and decide if its a car or not.
-  4. Pick larger/smaller rectangles and repeat the process from 2 to 3.
+  3. Pick larger/smaller rectangles and repeat the process 2.
-  5. Store the rectangles that contains the cars.
+  4. Store the rectangles that contains the cars.
-  6. If two or more rectangles intersects choose the rectangle with the best accuracy.
+  5. If two or more rectangles intersects choose the rectangle with the best accuracy.

 - Disadvantage of sliding window is the computation time.
-- In the era of machine learning before deep learning, people used a hand crafted linear classifiers that classifies the object and then use the sliding window technique.
-The linear classier make it a cheap computation.
-But in the deep learning era that is so  computational expensive due to the complexity of the deep learning model.
 	- To solve this problem, we can implement the sliding windows with a ***Convolutional approach***.
 	- One other idea is to compress your deep learning model.

 ### Convolutional Implementation of Sliding Windows

 - Turning FC layer into convolutional layers (predict image class from four classes):
   - ![](Images/19.png)
-  - As you can see in the above image, we turned the FC layer into a Conv layer using a convolution with the width and height of the filter is the same as the width and height of the input.

 - **Convolution implementation of sliding windows**:
   - First lets consider that the Conv net you trained is like this (No FC all is conv layers):
     - ![](Images/20.png)
-  - Say now we have a 16 x 16 x 3 image that we need to apply the sliding windows in.
-By the normal implementation that have been mentioned in the section before this, we would run this Conv net four times each rectangle size will be 16 x 16.
+  - Sliding window: for each cropped image, we run them through the trained network independently to generate the labels.
   - The convolution implementation will be as follows:
     - ![](Images/21.png)
-  - Simply we have feed the image into the same Conv net we have trained.
+  - Simply we have feed the entire image into the same Conv net we have trained.
   - The left cell of the result "The blue one" will represent the the first sliding window of the normal implementation.
 The other cells will represent the others.
   - Its more efficient because it now shares the computations of the four times needed.
+  - Due to the 'focusing effect' of convolution, each pixel in the final matrix corresponds to the classification result for each sliding window.
+  - Add extra classification window to make classifications for different sliding window size.

   - Another example would be:
     - ![](Images/22.png)
   - This example has a total of 16 sliding windows that shares the computation together.
   - [[Sermanet et al., 2014, OverFeat: Integrated recognition, localization and detection using convolutional networks]](https://arxiv.org/abs/1312.6229)

 - The weakness of the algorithm is that the position of the rectangle wont be so accurate.
 Maybe none of the rectangles is exactly on the object you want to recognize.
   - ![](Images/23.png)
   - In red, the rectangle we want and in blue is the required car rectangle.